aaronfbianchi/LSaO-visualizer/README.md

 Aditionally, if you want to create an executable from source, these liraries have worked for me:
 * cx_Freeze v6.15.14 (if creating executable from Linux)
 * pyinstaller v6.3.0 (if creating executable from Windows)

+For creating executable from Linux:

+    python setup.py build

+For creating executable from Windows:

+    pyinstaller --onefile --console LSaO_Visualizer_v055.py

+For creating executable from macOS, FreeBSD, OpenBSD, etc:

+    I'm pretty sure you can create an executable of this from other OS's pretty easily given this is a python program, but I haven't cared about how to do so since I don't have other OS's apart from Linux or Windows installed anyway.
+Nothing that a Google search couldn't solve.
+Yes, you can do it!